Ferns beside a still pool

 Bird feeding from the water

-A pair of Australian Pelican (Pelecanus conspicillatus) watching me.
+A pair of Australian Pelicans (Pelecanus conspicillatus) watching me.

 Cassowaries and Emus Casuariiformes